-1.Refine measurement of these processes, integrating self-report, behavioral, physiological, and imaging methods, and examinining psychometric properties across development.
+- Refine measurement of emotion and social functioning across development, integrating self-report, behavioral, physiological, and imaging methods, and examining psychometric properties.

 - Chart typical developmental trajectories of emotional reactivity/regulation and reward responsiveness.

 - Identify alterations in emotion that contribute to vulnerability for mood disorders and can improve the identification of youth at risk.
 In addition, we work to understand how these vulnerabilities develop, including contributions of early parenting style and relationships and exposure to stress.

 - Promote healthy emotional and social development for children and adolescents by identifying novel targets for more personalized prevention and intervention.